chainguard-dev/edu/content/open-source/sigstore/policy-controller/how-to-install-policy-controller.md

 To follow along with this guide outside of the terminal that is embedded on this page, you will need the following:

 * A Kubernetes cluster with administrative access.
-You can set up a local cluster using [**kind**](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) or use an existing cluster
+You can set up a local cluster using [**kind**](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) or use an existing cluster.
 * **kubectl** — to work with your cluster.
 Install `kubectl` for your operating system by following the official [Kubernetes kubectl documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
 * The [Helm](https://helm.sh) command line tool to install the Policy Controller.